Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Introduction

-The objective of this work is to analyze effective sampling strategies in this type of air quality sensor networks, where it is necessary to implement a duty cycle strategy that saves energy in the sensor subsystem while achieving the best quality of reported data, according to the chosen calibration method.
+The objective of this work is to analyze the sampling strategies implications in this type of air quality sensor network, where it is necessary to implement a duty cycle strategy that saves energy in the sensor subsystem while achieving the best quality of reported data, according to the chosen calibration method.
 We place special emphasis on the impact that sensor sampling strategy has on calibration quality, as well as the impact of the resulting duty cycle.
-To this end, we calibrate the O$_3$, NO$_2$ and NO electrochemical sensors with the best subset of sensors for calibration using different duty cycle strategies.
-The experiments are performed using data collected by an experimental internet of things (IoT) node called Captor, which measures O$_3$, NO$_2$, NO, temperature and relative humidity, and whose hardware and software have been developed to sample intensively in order to be able to simulate several sampling strategies.
-Specifically, in this work we: \begin{itemize} \item describe the prototype node used to simulate the duty cycle strategies, \item perform a feature selection to show the best subset of sensors to be included in the sensor calibration, \item perform a multiple linear regression calibration of O$_3$, NO$_2$ and NO sensors, assuming high data availability, \item simulate different sensor sampling strategies, showing their impact on the goodness-of-fit of the calibration, as well as the implications of the resulting duty cycles. \end{itemize}
+To this end, we calibrate O$_3$, NO$_2$, and NO electrochemical sensors using different duty cycle strategies.
+The experiments are performed using data collected by an experimental IoT node called Captor, which measures O$_3$, NO$_2$, NO, temperature, and relative humidity, and whose hardware and software have been developed to sample intensively in order to be able to simulate several sampling strategies.
+Specifically, in this work we: \begin{itemize} \item Describe the prototype node used to simulate the duty cycle strategies; \item Perform a multiple linear regression, k-nearest neighbors, and support vector regression calibration of O$_3$, NO$_2$, and NO sensors, assuming high data availability; \item Simulate different sensor sampling strategies, showing their impact on the goodness-of-fit of the calibration, as well as the implications of the resulting duty cycles. \end{itemize}

-The different sections are organized as follows: section \ref{sec:RW} shows the related work.
-Section \ref{sec:node} describes the experimental node used in this research work.
-Then, section \ref{sec:calibration} introduces the different pre-processing steps required for sensor calibration.
-Section \ref{sec:results} shows the different experiments performed.
-Finally, section \ref{sec:conclusions} presents the conclusions of the paper.
+The different sections are organized as follows: Section~\ref{sec:RW} shows the related work.
+Section~\ref{sec:node} describes the experimental node used in this research work.
+Then, Section~\ref{sec:calibration} introduces the different pre-processing steps required for sensor calibration.
+Section~\ref{sec:results} shows the different experiments performed.
+Finally, Section~\ref{sec:conclusions} presents the conclusions of the paper.